 All business owners are guilty of procrastinating at some point or another.
 “I’ll do it tomorrow” turns into “I’ll do it next week.”
 Then all of a sudden, you’re left scrambling to get what you need done at the eleventh hour.

-When it comes to year-end tax planning, the last thing you want to do is procrastinate.
+When it comes to year-end tax planning, the last thing you want to do is put it off until the last minute.
 As you prepare to roll into the new year, don’t delay tax planning.
 The earlier you start, the better off you will be come filing time.

-To avoid last-minute tax planning, set aside time in your schedule each week to sit down and chip away at your tax planning duties.
-You can even set reminders for yourself (e.g., on your phone or calendar) to take a step back from your other work and spend time working on your year-end tax planning.
+To avoid last-minute tax planning, set aside time in your schedule each week at the end of the year (e.g., each week in December) to sit down and chip away at your tax planning duties.
+You can even set reminders for yourself (e.g., on your phone or calendar) to take a step back from other tasks and spend time working on your year-end tax planning.
+So, mark your calendar and get a head start!
+As soon as you know it, tax season will be here yet again.

 2. Assess your business’s financial health